 Cottonwood canyons road Resources //

-To help you navigate the Cottonwood Canyons, scroll down for a milepost location map, public transportation information, overnight parking information and other roadway resources.
+To help you navigate the Cottonwood Canyons, scroll down for a milepost location map, public transportation information, roadside parking, overnight parking information and other road resources.

-The interactive map below highlights the locations of the points and landmarks in each canyon that are often referred to in the road conditions and road closure updates.
-The blue dots provide the name and a link to the Google street view.
+The interactive map below highlights the locations of the points and landmarks in each canyon that are often referred to in road status updates and alerts.
+The blue dots provide the name and a link to the Google Street View.

 Best Park and Ride Lots: